What is equity release?

 How does equity release work?

-If you’d like to release equity from your home, you’ll need to find an equity release provider who’ll offer you a lump sum or regular income in exchange for a cut of your home’s value.
+Equity release works by an equity release provider offering you a lump sum or regular income in exchange for a cut of your home’s value.

 - Home reversion.
 This involves selling a portion of your home to the lender on the condition that you can continue to live there for as long as you wish

-A lifetime mortgage involves borrowing a sum of money against your home.
+A lifetime mortgage involves borrowing a sum of money that is secured against your home.
 You won’t have to repay it until your home is sold, meaning you can stay there until you pass away or move into long-term care.
 If you have a serious health condition, you may be eligible for an enhanced lifetime mortgage, allowing you to borrow more money or pay less interest.

 - Interest paying mortgage - With an interest paying lifetime mortgage, you’ll pay off the interest as you go.
 This can save you money because the interest won’t compound over time.